International Audio Arts Festival

 The HearSay Audio Prize 2019

 One of the initial drivers in making people aware of the Festival was the HearSay Prize.
-It attracted entries from 25 continents last time out.
-The closing date for the 2019 HearSay Audio Prize is 12th December 2018.
+It attracted 158 entries from 28 countries in the year 2019.
+The closing date for the 2019 HearSay Audio Prize was 10th January 2019.
 Click here to get all the details.

-Creating New Work/Celebrating Existing Work There are two entry streams in 2019, one for new work made especially for the prize and the other for great work already broadcast/performed.
-This year's special categories to encourage entries from specific disciplines include Radio Art, audio fiction, (true) storytelling, use of sound, amongst others.
+Creating New Work/Celebrating Existing Work There were two entry streams in 2019, one for new work made especially for the prize and the other for great work already broadcasted/performed.
+This year's special categories to encourage entries from specific disciplines included Radio Art, audio fiction, (true) storytelling, use of sound, amongst others.

-Flights to HearSay for EVERY Award Winner This year EVERY award winner will (among many other great prizes) recieve a free flight to Ireland from anywhere in the world to join us for the HearSay19 Festival.
-And if you've already booked your ticket, your flight costs will be be reimbursed!
+Flights to HearSay for EVERY Award Winner This year EVERY award winner received (among many other great prizes) a free flight to Ireland from anywhere in the world to join us for the HearSay19 Festival.

 Planning Your Journey: The two nearest Airports are Cork and Shannon (just outside Limerick City).
 Both are around 60 minutes drive.
 Dublin Airport is 2.5 hours drive (220km) Detailed travel information is available under Getting To HearSay

-HearSay19 is run on a not for profit basis by HearSay to inspire and celebrating Creative Audio.
-The HearSay19 festival will take place from 4pm on Thursday the 4th April 2019 until 2pm on Sunday 7th April 2019 in the mountain village of Kilfinane, Co.
+HearSay19 was run on a not for profit basis and took place from 4pm on Thursday the 4th April 2019 until 2pm on Sunday 7th April 2019 in the mountain village of Kilfinane, Co.
 Limerick in South West Ireland.

-Announcements for the 2019 Programme will commence from October 2018.
-To get a sample of whats in store check out the HearSay17 Programme here.
+To get a sample of what was in store check out the HearSay19 Programme here.

-In 2019 there is a very special opportunity to join in an incredible week of Audio in Ireland.
-The IFC (International Features Conference run by the EBU Features Group) will run from the evening of the 7th April to 11th April 2019.
-That means that the IFC will start the day that HearSay19 ends.
-See https://ifc2.wordpress.com/ for more on IFC
+In 2019 there was a very special opportunity to join in an incredible week of Audio in Ireland.
+The IFC (International Features Conference run by the EBU Features Group) took place from the evening of the 7th April to 11th April 2019 near to the HearSay area.
+That means that the IFC started the day that HearSay19 ended.
+See https://ifc2.wordpress.com/ for more on the IFC.